jordi-petit/lp-apunts/src/slides/02-introduccio.md

 - LPs no Turing complets:

-    - expressions regulars (a Perl o a AWK)
+    - Expressions regulars (a Perl o a AWK)
     - ANSI SQL